aczihaly/aczihaly/README.md

-- 👋 Hi, I’m annabelle :)
+- 👋 Hi, I’m annabelle :-)
-- 👀 I’m interested in nuclear astrophysics, making my own pizza dough, and tending to my plants.
+- 👀 I’m interested in physics, baking desserts, and tending to my house plants.
-- 🌱 I’m currently working towards my masters degree in nuclear physics and improving my programming skills!
+- 🌱 I’m currently looking for work in education while I wait to start my BEd degree.
+- 🎓 I hold a Master of Science in Experimental Nuclear Physics degree (2024) and a Bachelor of Science in Physics degree (2022).
-- 📫 How to reach me: aczihaly@triumf.ca for research stuff, aczihaly@uvic.ca for teaching stuff
+- 📫 How to reach me: ping me on LinkedIn!

 <!---
 aczihaly/aczihaly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.